RealismusModding/FS17_seasons/README.md

 This mod is not complete and is actively being worked on.
 Nothing is guaranteed to work and the mod is in a state of constant flux.

+*WARNING*: This mod is a Work in Progress.
+That means at any time your savegame might not work anymore.
+Please do give feedback on Slack and post any issues you find!

 ## Publishing
 Only the Realismus Modding team is allowed to publish any of this code as a mod to any mod site.
 The code is open for your own use, but give credit where due.